Skip to main content Skip to footer

 We always aim to provide tenants and customers with the best possible service, but we recognise that we don’t always get things right.

 As a board, it is extremely important for us to receive information about how we are performing and to hear directly from tenants and customers.
-We receive regular reports and hear from tenants through the Tenants Voice – Improving Services Group reporting and their scrutiny reviews.
-This year, we also approved the introduction of two tenant committees with a defined purpose:
+We receive regular reports and hear from tenants through the Tenants Voice – Improving Services group reporting and their scrutiny reviews.
+This year, we also approved the introduction of two Tenant Committees with a defined purpose:

 During this year, a lot of activity has been undertaken to ensure that we continuously improve services to tenants and to hear the voice of customers.
 This has been done through: